hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 additional harvest as the food consumed by peasants while treading water ladders.

-## Box 3.9 Nitrogen content of organic materials recycled in China {.featuretitle}
+Box 3.9 Nitrogen content of organic materials recycled in China

 Scale of traditional recycling (and hence the energies devoted to gathering, handling and applying the waste biomass) had to be so large